On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Introduction

 \section{Introduction}

-The present paper is concerned with the following question: does a spherical cap always maximise the second (first non-trivial) Neumann eigenvalue among all simply connected spherical domains of fixed area?
+In this paper, we address the following question: does a spherical cap always maximize the second (i.e., first nontrivial) Neumann eigenvalue among all simply connected domains on the sphere with fixed area?
 Here we give a positive answer to this question.

 \begin{thm} Let $\Omega$ be a simply connected domain of $\mathbb S^2$.
 Then

 where $\Omega^{\star}$ is a geodesic disk with $|\Omega|=|\Omega^{\star}|$ and $\mu_2$ denotes the first positive Neumann eigenvalue.
 Equality holds if and only if $\Omega=\Omega^{\star}$. \end{thm}